-The Coors brewing company focuses on the production of beer and has adopted a globalization strategy through the development of preferred tastes in their designated markets worldwide.
-The company’s brands include Miller Life, Coors Light, Coors Original, Keystone Brands, Blue Moon Killian’s, Zima and Molson among many others.
+The Coors Brewing Company focuses on beer production and has adopted a globalization strategy by developing preferred tastes in its designated markets worldwide.
+The company’s brands include Miller Life, Coors Light, Coors Original, Keystone Brands, Blue Moon, Killian’s, Zima, and Molson, among many others.
 The company has operations in the United States, Canada, and the United Kingdom.
 The business markets itself strategically as premised on shared responsibility and integrity (Molson Coors, n.d.).

-Coors brewing company made strategic alliances with NASCAR and the NFL, which has made the company’s brands popular among the fans of these sports events.
+Coors Brewing Company made strategic alliances with NASCAR and the NFL, which have made the company’s brands popular among the fans of these sports events.
 The company aspires to be the market leader in product development and innovation, and as such has created innovative beer bottle and can designs such as those comprising can vents and frost brew liner.
-Coors brewing company merged with Molson Brewers Company to form Molson Coors brewing company, in 2005.
+Coors Brewing Company merged with Molson Brewers Company to form Molson Coors Brewing Company in 2005.
 Subsequently, the company merged with Miller Brewers Company in 2008, thus forming MillerCoors brewing company (Molson Coors).

-The product placement in local and international markets strategy has enabled the company to command a significant percent of the market; consequently positioning itself as a market leader in the beer industry.
+The product placement in local and international markets strategy has enabled the company to command a significant percentage of the market, consequently positioning itself as a market leader in the beer industry.
 In so doing, Coors brewing company has invested towards product development strategies thus further increasing the company’s consumer base through product differentiation from competitors.
-Therefore, the company offers unique products across the various markets, both locally and internationally.
+Therefore, the company offers unique products in various markets, both locally and internationally.

-Price is a crucial factor in the company’s marketing strategy; therefore, prices are evaluated with the aim of giving their customers the best prices for their products (Lamb, 2012).
-Particularly, Coors brewing company has taken the initiative to offer affordable and competitive prices for their products.
+Price is a crucial factor in the company’s marketing strategy; therefore, prices are evaluated with the aim of giving customers the best prices for their products (Lamb, 2012).
+Particularly, Coors Brewing Company has taken the initiative to offer affordable and competitive prices for its products.
 This strategy has enabled the company to provide products that are affordable to the upper and lower classes in the various local and international markets.
 As such, the consumer base has increased leading to an increase in sales and revenue.

 Coors brewing company appreciates the fact that there are various classes of consumers; therefore, different brands of beer have been developed with the aim of satisfying each class and market (Molson Coors).
 The company has developed various brands that offer differential prices that cater for all social-economic strata and markets.
-Furthermore, the company has set price levels for its products; therefore, making sure that its products are competitively priced within the consumer’s range (Molson Coors).
+Furthermore, the company has set price levels for its products, making sure that they are competitively priced within the consumer’s range (Molson Coors).
 This strategy has enabled the company to increase demand for its products; while at the same time maintaining the existing customers.

 The company’s price strategy is implemented through lower pricing for products, such as Coors Light, which is more dominant than Coors original; hence it is priced lower and uniformly across the market.
 Additionally, Coors brewing company does not include prices in designate product advertisements but reiterates upon the qualitative and taste aspect of its products (Molson Coors).

 Product placement is essential for successful development of a strong consumer base (Lamb, 2012).
 Coors brewing company has embraced this fact through the placement of its products both in the local and international markets.
-The company has diversified its markets through cultivation and development of international markets, where its products have been strategically placed to compete with respective foreign market’s local products.
-This strategy has been reinforced through the creation of designated products for designated areas or social-economic demographics.
+The company has diversified its markets through the cultivation and development of international markets, where its products have been strategically placed to compete with respective foreign markets’ local products.
+This strategy has been reinforced through the creation of designated products for specific areas or socio-economic demographics.

 Product placement in both local and international markets has been reinforced through the development of efficient and reliable distribution channels, which have enabled products to be delivered in the respective markets in a timely manner.
 This has eliminated the incidents of demand exceeding supply at any given time.
-Products are packaged in various packs such as six packs, twelve packs, twenty four packs and forty ounce bottles (Moors Coors).
+Products are packaged in various packs such as six-packs, twelve-packs, twenty-four packs, and forty-ounce bottles (Molson Coors).

 This strategy enables the company to service the respective markets with the optimal products that meet the consumers’ preferences, taste and affordability.
 The company has implemented the placement strategy through widespread marketing of Coors Light, which is readily available in all bars, convenient stores and restaurants.
 Moreover, product distribution is done through the engagement of independent distributors; therefore, making product deliveries prompt and timely.